jlgerber/cpp_happy_fun_time/session_05/session05.md

  ## Writing Templates

- Templates may not be implemented in cpp files; they must be written in header files.
+ Before we begin, I want to discuss one limitation of templates, so you don't gt tripped up later: templates may not be implemented in cpp files; they must be written in header files.
 So keep that in mind in your future endeavors.

  Templates begin with the `template` keyword, followed by an open angle bracket (`<`).
 For each type variable you want, you add `typename` followed by the variable name.
 If you provide more than one type variable, each must be separated by a comma.
 At the tail end, you close the affair with a close angle bracket (`>`).